dancer1325/opensearch-website/README.md

 3. **all**: validates all links. however this option does not retry retry-able link or follow redirection links. e.g. HTTP:429 (too many attempts, retry after), HTTP:301 (Permanent redirect)
 4. **retry**: validates all the links but also retries links with retry-able HTTP header

-## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

 ## Security

 If you discover a potential security issue in this project we ask that you notify OpenSearch Security directly via email to security@opensearch.org.
 Please do **not** create a public GitHub issue.